corcorana/restingIAF/iaf_manu.md

 ### 4.2 Estimation of simulated IAFs
 Our preliminary set of simulations showed that the SGF technique performed almost perfectly when 2 min synthetic signals contained at least 24 s of alpha-band oscillations (SNR = 0.20).
 Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 2% of simulated peaks being erroneously estimated.
-This analysis served as a basic proof of concept insofar as it demonstrated that the SGF method is capable of extracting a high proportion of underlying peak frequencies without introducing systematic bias.
+This analysis served as a basic proof of concept insofar as it demonstrated the SGF method as being capable of extracting a high proportion of underlying peak frequencies without introducing systematic bias.
 We acknowledge however that the estimation of sharply defined, single frequency alpha components is unlikely to be representative of genuine electrophysiological data in the vast majority of cases.
 Indeed, if spectral data typically conformed to this pattern, distinguising the PAF would prove rather trivial (thus obviating the need for the SGF technique).
 While it is encouraging then that the SGF technique performed well in these favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

-The multichannel simulations were designed to be more faithful to empirical resting-state EEG data, insofar as they comprised of a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of correlated (but nonidentical) estimates of these composite signals (i.e. multiple sources of information were available, emulating the scenario of multi-channel recordings).
+The multichannel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of correlated (but nonidentical) spectral estimates of these composite signals.
 This manipulation also enabled us to examine the accuracy of CoG estimates, which in the context of Gaussian-distributed alpha components should ideally converge with PAF.
 The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from automated searches of averaged, unsmoothed channel spectra.
 This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than 0.5 Hz.

 IAF estimates from smoothed PSDs were on the whole considerably more accurate in all but the most broadly distributed of alpha-band components.
-That the $\alpha = 1.0$ conditions precipitated a large increase in the percentage of estimates deviating from the target frequency by > 0.5 Hz might indicate that the predefined SGF settings were suboptimal (i.e. the filter frame width too narrow relative to the width of the target peak) in the context of such widely dispersed components.
+That the $\alpha = 1.0$ conditions precipitated a large increase in the percentage of estimates deviating from the target frequency by > 0.5 Hz might indicate that the predefined SGF settings were suboptimal (i.e. the filter frame width $F_w$ may have been too narrow relative to the width of the target peak) in the context of such widely dispersed alpha components.
-In any case, the fact that error magnitude tended to be greater when PAF estimates were derived from unsmoothed PSDs suggests that the SGF approach is favourable even when the optimality of its analysis parameters is uncertain.
+In any case, the fact that error magnitude tended to be greater when PAF estimates were derived from unsmoothed PSDs suggests that the SGF approach is favourable even when the optimal settings of its analysis parameters are uncertain.

 It is also interesting to note that, while CoG estimates were found to be more volatile in the low SNR condition (especially for broader peaks), it was less prone to extreme deviations from the target frequency than either the smoothed or unsmoothed PAF estimator.
 This is perhaps unsurprising given that the CoG is sensitive to the overall dispersal of the alpha component, and as such may be skewed by background noise within the spectral region of interest.